WeiZhiWater/Distinct-Source-Water-Chemistry-Shapes-Contrasting-Concentration-Discharge-Patterns/README.md

 - Study site of Coal Creek watershed, CO
 - Watershed-scale biogeochemical reactive transport model: [BioRT‐Flux‐PIHM](https://github.com/PSUmodeling/BioRT-Flux-PIHM)
 - Concentration‐discharge slope b as a function of concentration ratio
+- A conceptual model about mechanisms leading to different C‐Q patterns

 ### Coal Creek watershed
 Coal Creek is a headwater high‐elevation (2700 - 3700 m) catchment in the central Rocky Mountains of Colorado, USA.
 It is a third‐order stream in Gunnison County and drains an area of approximately 53 km2 about 200‐km southwest of Denver.
 The mean annual temperature is around 0.9 °C. The watershed is seasonally snow‐covered from approximately